Clifton College: Covert filming

 Clifton College subsequently commissioned an independent expert to undertake a thorough review of safeguarding at the school, culminating in a report which it published in full.
 The report contained a number of recommendations, all of which were then implemented.
 This, together with a complete change in the school's leadership in 2016, led to a wholesale transformation in safeguarding culture and practices at the school.

+The statutory Independent Inquiry into Child Sexual Abuse (2015–2022) criticised Clifton College and its former leadership, governance and safeguarding arrangements in its investigation into residential schools.
+Clifton has also made a £200k settlement with a former pupil who made claims of abuse against a former teacher in the late 1980s.
+Clifton's leadership today emphasize safeguarding, with a dedicated team and policies in place.

 The Old Cliftonian Society and the Clifton College Register

 The Old Cliftonian Society [OCS] is the Society for the alumni of Clifton College – whether pupils or staff.
 The OCS organises reunions at the school and publishes a newsletter for alumni.
 Alumni are known as Old Cliftonians or OCs.